 The Science behind good ice pops

 Hard ice does not make a good ice pop.
 An ice pop with the perfect texture will be firm but chewable.
 You can take a bite without it breaking your teeth nor crumbling in your mouth.
-Good ice pops are made soft by breaking up the crystaline structural bond between water molecules.
+Good ice pops are made soft by breaking up the crystalline structural bond between water molecules.
 Any ingredient that will break up the water molecules and keep them from binding together as they freeze will contribute to a softer ice pop.
 Some of the ingredients that break the structural bonds between water molecules include:

 - Sugar or glucose